 As always, safety should be a top priority.
-Ensure that you, and everyone traveling with you, can operate the main and rear door rapidly, without light.
-Contemplate other means of escape in case the designated exit is blocked.
+Ensure that you, and everyone traveling with you, can operate the main door and emergency exit window rapidly, without light.
+Contemplate other means of escape in case the designated exits are blocked.